The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 Summary

 In this step, you were able to perform text detection and tracking on a video using the Video Intelligence API.
-You can read more about recognizing text.
+You can read more about detecting and tracking text.

 You can use the Video Intelligence API to detect and track objects in a video.